ebauman/rancher-project-mapper/README.md

 # Rancher Project Mapper

 A mutating webhook server that adds a project annotation to a namespace depending on regex rules.
+It also helps you allow or deny creation of namespaces based on regex rules.
 ## Components

 ### Webhook Server